 - As all the "components" of say, Meal 2, get done: protein, carb, vegetable/oil (if any) you can begin to bag.
 Don't wait till EVERYTHING is done to start bagging.
 Things will still be in the oven, on the stove top, ect, but this definitely has to be a multi-tasking process to be efficient.
 As you can see in the picture below, I still have meat cooking on the stove as I baggie Meal #2:

-Multi-tasking inproves food prep efficiency by utilizing the down time of
+Multi-tasking inproves food prep efficiency by utilizing the down time of waiting for your other food to finish cooking. |

 - Then, add the carb.
 If it's rice, measure out a "serving".
 Usually 1/2 cup but varies by dietary needs.
 Last veggies, add a "serving" of those- usually 1/2 cup too.
 Last, add any olive oil or vinegar, salsa, ect to complete the meal.